Creating a Progressive Web App with Angular

 After deploying, go to your app URL and go to “developer tools>Application>service workers”.
 Here you should see no errors while deployed.

 If you open the Chrome Developer tools, under “Application > service workers” you should find any custom icons you added previously.

 I don’t want the “Install App” popup to show up by default, can I hide it?

 Yes!
-You can use the PWAService in the example files to stop and to trigger the prompt.
-In case the link goes down, you can view the source code directly here
+You can use the PWAService in the example files to stop and trigger the prompt.
+In case the link goes down, you can view the source code directly here.

 The next step is app specific — ideally, you need to make sure your app runs offline.
 This involves using background sync and/or adding NgRx to your app.
 With a normal app, you never need to worry about being offline — additional thought needs to be put into this to make your app great.